sebasrock156/Huananzhi-X99E-K4-Home/README_ENG.md

    Now go to **Processor** and change:
     - **Core Voltage Mode** to **Override**
     - **Core Voltage Override** to **XXXX**, where (XXXX) it's some Voltage multiple; If your processor have 90W or 105W of TDP usually, use 1.1v/1.2v for run with all their cores, so, with this option, we go to force a Voltage limit that processor can use in Motherboard, *eg: I have a Xeon E5-2640v4 that have 90W of TDP, I want define that MoBo force 1.2v for it, so, define the Core Voltage Override value as 1200*

+3. Now exit to BIOS Interface with F4 and save the changes.

 ---